-With a background in apathic medicine, holistic alternatives and cosmetic formulating, I can tell you that ‘natural doesn’t always mean better for you’.
+With a background in orthodox medicine, holistic alternatives and cosmetic formulating, I can tell you that ‘natural doesn’t always mean better for you’.
 In this three part series I am going to give you several examples that include medicine, haircare, and skincare and I’ll be exposing some of the products that are classed as ‘natural’ that might be doing you harm.
 This article is about medicine and natural health alternatives, specifically herbalism.

 Disclaimer: Some of the items discussed in this article are condition specific and others will affect everyone.
 It is up to you to decide what is best for you and what information you choose to follow from this article.